xaviersalazar/check-exercises-app/CONTRIBUTING.md

 If you find a bug or have a more efficient way to do something, open an issue and I will get back to you on it thru the comments.
 If it's a major change to the program, like a new feature or a styling change, you can open an issue as well, but add `[feat]` or `[style change]` to your title with a description of what you want to change or add

+Most of the code is location in the `assets` folder.
+There you'll find the css and js files you mostly be working with

 # steps
 ### fork
 Fork this repo by clicking the `Fork` button at the top right corner.